By Vineeth Polisetti, Director · Published 2026-04-21 · Updated 2026-04-22 · 10 min read

 HVLP is correct when you have both cold-start and hot-running: mobile equipment that starts at 15°C ambient and operates at 70°C reservoir.
 Or outdoor-installed plants where winter night ambient drops below 10°C. In a temperature-controlled plant with a stable reservoir, HLP is equally good and cheaper.

 A frequent mistake is specifying HVLP because "it's premium."
-The cost premium (15-25%) is wasted on a machine that never sees cold-start.
+The extra cost is wasted on a machine that never sees cold-start.
 Worse, some HVLP oils use viscosity-index-improver polymers that shear down over 3000-5000 hours, losing their advantage; pure mineral HLP is more stable at high shear.

 Zinc vs zinc-free anti-wear: which should I specify?